RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/9-Advanced/open-api/open-api.md

 # Open API Integrations

 The [Open API](https://swagger.io/docs/specification/about/) specification (formerly Swagger specification) is a consistent way to communicate how different systems online can interact.
-The Rapid Platform is a highly dynamic system so each site is able to generate a custom Open API definition for itself.
+Rapid Platform is a highly dynamic system so each site is able to generate a custom Open API definition for itself.

 A common application for these Open API definitions is the creation of [custom data connectors](https://docs.microsoft.com/en-us/connectors/custom-connectors/define-blank) in [Microsoft Power Automate](http://flow.microsoft.com/) and [Microsoft PowerApps](https://powerapps.microsoft.com/en-us/)